Scalingo/go-philae/README.md

 ```

 * name: The name of the probe
-* host: the ip address (or FQDN) of the nsq server
+* host: the IP address (or FQDN) of the nsq server
 * port: The port on which the nsq server is running

 ### PhilaeProbe

-Check that another service using philae probe is running and healthy.
+Check that another service using Philae probe is running and healthy.

 #### Usage